Saint Louis University's oldest academic unit offers degrees in more than 30 academic areas.

 In addition, all Ph.D. students, after their first year, must distribute registrations for 12 credits of ENGL 6990 Dissertation Research over several terms.

-Before taking their comprehensive exams, all Ph.D. candidates must display reading proficiency in one modern foreign language relevant to their research.
-Students concentrating in medieval or renaissance literature also need to demonstrate competence in either Latin or Classical Greek.
+Before taking their comprehensive exams, all Ph.D. candidates must demonstrate reading proficiency in one language other than English relevant to their research.

 Ph.D. candidates take a Doctoral Competency Exam that has written and oral components and is described in the English Department Graduate Handbook.